 3) Total Leverage ratio - The Company is required to have a certain Total Leverage ratio, which is defined as Total Debt to Consolidated EBITDA.
-This ratio will gradually decrease from 8.8:1 on 30 June 2015 to 4.9:1 on December 31, 2018

-(based on last 12 months periods).
+This ratio will gradually decrease from 8.8:1 on 30 June 2015 to 4.9:1 on December 31, 2018 (based on last 12 months periods).
 Ratio levels will be tested quarterly from June 30, 2015.

-During 2015, due to deteriorating market conditions, the Company obtained amendments to the financial covenants described above, valid as from September 30, 2015.
-Following the balance sheet date, as a result of further deterioration in the market, The Company obtained further amendments valid from March 31, 2016 through (and including) December 31, 2017.
+During 2015 and 2016, due to deteriorating market conditions, the Company obtained amendments to the financial covenants described above, the most recent of which concluded lately in 2016.
 Accordingly, below are the current financial covenants that the Company is required to stand: